Plush wars? Squishmallows toy maker and Build-A-Bear sue each other over 'copycat' accusations | News Channel 3-12

 “If each aspect of the claimed trade dress were in fact protected trade dress, it would be virtually impossible for competitors to create alternative designs,” Build-A-Bear added.
 It said Squishmallows’ own line has also evolved and is not always consistent.

-Squishmallows, which were created in 2016, have skyrocketed in popularity.
+Squishmallows were created in 2016 and have skyrocketed in popularity.
 According to market research firm Circana, the brand’s 8-inch plush assortment was the top-selling toy in the U.S. last year.

-In addition to growing sales, Squishmallows have also become a sensation online.
+The toys also have become an online sensation.
 Celebrities like Kim Kardashian and Lady Gaga, for example, have shared images of their collections on social media.

-In a Tuesday statement, Jazwares accused Build-A-Bear of going “great lengths” to capitalize on Squishmallows’ success.
+In a statement Tuesday, Jazwares accused Build-A-Bear of going to great lengths to capitalize on Squishmallows’ success.

-Jazwares’ lawsuit, filed in U.S. District Court in California, added that Skoosherz’s look, name and marketing has already confused consumers — leading to a potential losses in sales.
+Jazwares’ lawsuit, filed in the U.S. District Court for the Central District in California, added that Skoosherz’s look, name and marketing has already confused consumers — causing potential losses in sales.

-Build-A-Bear pushed back with its own complaint, which was filed in federally from Missouri, saying it does not seek to mislead consumers and that “there is in fact no actual confusion.”
+Build-A-Bear pushed back with its own complaint, which was filed in the federal Eastern District Court of Missouri.
+It said it does not seek to mislead consumers and that “there is in fact no actual confusion.”

-Attorneys for Build-A-Bear and the company did not immediately respond to requests for further comment Tuesday.
+Attorneys for Build-A-Bear and the company itself did not immediately respond to requests for further comment Tuesday.

 This isn’t the first legal battle over Squishmallows.
 In December, Kelly Toys also sued Chinese e-commerce giant Alibaba alleging that its online platforms were used to sell counterfeit Squishmallows.